mozilla/releases-comm-central/mailnews/base/docs/copy_move.md

 <div class="note"><div class="admonition-title">Note</div>

 This page exists purely to document the current architecture.
-It does not try to pass judgement onto it, nor is it an attempt at defining what this archictecture might look like in the future.
+It does not try to pass judgement onto it, nor is it an attempt at defining what this architecture might look like in the future.

 This page also documents only generic, protocol-agnostic copy/move behaviors.
 If